 Sarah Aziza (she/هي ) is a Palestinian American writer, translator, and artist with roots in ‘Ibdis and Deir al-Balah, Gaza.
 She is the author of The Hollow Half.
-Winner of the Palestine Book Awards, The Hollow Half is a genre-bending work of memoir, lyricism, and oral history exploring the intertwined legacies of diaspora, colonialism, and the American dream.
+Winner of the Palestine Book Award and Anisfield-Wolf Book Award, The Hollow Half is a genre-bending work of memoir, lyricism, and oral history exploring the intertwined legacies of diaspora, colonialism, and the American dream.
 It is available wherever books are sold.

 Sarah is represented by Elias Altman at Massie & McQuilkin Literary Agency.